 There will come a point in your finances when it makes sense to have additional help figuring out the best way to invest or to file your taxes.
 Then you’ll need an accountant.
 You may also be faced with a time when you need someone to help manage your money, your investments, or help you manage a sizeable inheritance.Then you’d need a financial planner.

 Below, we explain when you’ll need an accountant, and when it makes sense to hire a financial planner.

-When Should You Use an Accountant?
+When You Should Use an Accountant

 Most people do not need an accountant.
 An accountant is best utilized when you have a very specific tax situation, such as owning your own business, making above $200k, expect to give money to your children, owning rental properties, or anticipate receiving a large capital gain.

 Putting it simply, an accountant is there to help you with specific issues that most people do not have.
 However, there are situations where using an accountant can help you save money.

 - If you are extremely wealthy or own a business, you may consider getting an accountant to help you understand the laws surrounding your bookkeeping and taxes.

 - If you have real estate property and or own rental properties, you may need to consider getting an accountant.
 Owning a rental property is essentially like owning your own business, so hiring an accountant is likely necessary for this situation.